 There is a lot of character development in this manga as each of the six main characters get their backstory.
 This way, readers can dive into the emotions of the characters and feel what they read.

-This best seinen manga has solemn themes and is a psychological thriller where the readers find out about the reality of each character and why they wanted to die.
+This best seinen manga has solemn themes and is a psychological thriller where the readers find out about each character’s reality and why they wanted to die.

-The storyline dwells deep in the character’s background, and the readers see the real face of each character.
+The storyline dwells deep in the character’s background, and the readers see each character’s real face.

-The artwork is smooth and does a pretty good job of depicting such a dark and tense saga, which will surely captivate the emotions and feelings of readers.
+The artwork is smooth and does a pretty good job of depicting such a dark and tense saga, which will surely captivate readers’ emotions and feelings.
 As each character who wanted to end his/her life struggles to save his life, we as readers come to know about the value of life!

 There are just so many ideas that the author goes into amazing depth about in this dark and depressing story.

 The artwork of this best seinen manga is just amazing and to the point.
-The depiction of the main character as somewhat odd and that makes the story unique as we see the world through his eyes and base our opinions.
+The depiction of the main character is somewhat odd, making the story unique as we see the world through his eyes and base our opinions.

 The elementary school phase is a must-read for all the readers as it is the most important too.
 Overall the readers will enjoy this depressing and sad story and introspect it with themselves.